xzjia/guideline/source_en/ArchitectureInDetail/WebServiceDetail/REST.rst

             | (Optional)
           - | Class that implements correlation validation for input value.
             | If the correlation validation for input value is unnecessary, this class need not be created.
 Hence, it is considered as optional.
-            | For input value correlation validation, refer to ":doc:`../WebApplicationDetail/Validation`".
+            | For input value correlation validation, refer to "
         * - | (4)
           - | Helper Class
             | (Optional)
           - | Class which implements the process that assists the process to be performed by the Controller.
             | This class is created with the aim of simplifying the Controller processing.
             | Basically, it implements a method that performs conversion of Resource object and DomainObject models.
-            | If the model can be converted simply by using copy of the value, ":doc:`../GeneralFuncDetail/Dozer`" may be used without creating the Helper class.
-Hence, it is considered as optional.
+            | If the model can be converted simply by using copy of the value, "

 |